Most of these infections are spread through ticks, mites, fleas, or lice.

 Rickettsiae and rickettsia-like bacteria are usually spread to people through the bites of ticks, mites, fleas, or lice that previously fed on an infected animal.
-Ticks, mites, fleas, and lice are called vectors because they convey (transmit) organisms that cause disease.
+Ticks, mites, fleas, and lice are called vectors because they spread (transmit) organisms that cause disease from one host to another.
 Q fever, caused by Coxiella burnetii, can be spread through the air or in contaminated food and water and do not require a vector.

 Some of these bacteria (and the diseases they cause) occur worldwide.
 Others occur only in certain geographic regions.

 Some of these bacteria infect the cells lining small blood vessels, causing the blood vessels to become inflamed or blocked or to bleed into the surrounding tissue.
-Other bacteria (Ehrlichia and Anaplasma) enter white blood cells.
-Where damage occurs and how the body responds determine which symptoms develop.
+Other bacteria (Ehrlichia and Anaplasma) enter white blood cells White blood cells .

 Different rickettsial infections tend to cause similar symptoms:

+A sore covered by a black scab (eschar) may form at the site of the bite.
 Because the rash often does not appear for several days, early rickettsial infection is often mistaken for a common viral infection, such as influenza.
 People may have swollen lymph nodes.